alozano-77/AWS-SAA-C02-Course/README.md

 address inside a VPC.
 If you have instance-to-instance communication within the VPC, it will never leave the VPC.
 It does not need to go out to the internet gateway.

-### 1.6.10.
-Amazon Machine Image (AMI)
+### 1.6.11.
+Amazon Machine Images (AMI)

-Images of EC2 instances that can launch more EC2 instance.
+Images of EC2 instances.
+They are one way you can create a template of an instance configuration and then use that template to create many instances from that configuration.

 - When you launch an EC2 instance, you are using an Amazon provided AMI.
-- Can be Amazon or community provided
+- AMIs can be Amazon or community provided.
-- Marketplace (can include commercial software)
+- AMIs can be marketplace provided (can include commercial software).
-  - Will charge you for the instance cost and an extra cost for the AMI
+  - Will charge you for the instance cost and an extra cost for the AMI.
 - AMIs are regional with a unique ID.
-- Controls permissions
+  - They can only be used in the region that they are in.
+- AMIs control permissions.
-  - Default only your account can use it.
+  - By default only your account can use them.
   - Can be set to be public.
-  - Can have specific AWS accounts on the AMI.
+  - Can have specific AWS accounts on them.
-- Can create an AMI from an existing EC2 instance to capture the current config.
+- You can create an AMI from an existing EC2 instance to capture the current config of that instance.

-#### 1.6.10.1.
+#### 1.6.11.1.
 AMI Lifecycle

+1. **Launch**: An AMI is used to launch an EC2 instance.
-1. Launch: EBS volumes are attached to EC2 devices using block IDs.
+  - EBS volumes are attached to EC2 devices using block device IDs.

-   - BOOT /dev/xvda
-   - DATA /dev/xvdf

-2. Configure: customize the instance from applications or volume sizes.
+  - The boot volume is usually `/dev/xvda`.
+  - The data volume is usually `/dev/xvdf`.

+2. **Configure**: Customize the instance to fit the needs of your organization.
+  - This might be an OS with certain applications and services installed or an instance with a certain set of volumes attached of a certain size.

-3. Create Image or AMI
+3. **Create Image or AMI**:

-    - AMI contains:
-      - Permissions: who can use it, is it public or private
+  - AMIs contain permissions.
-      - EBS snapshots are created from attached EBS volumes
+  - EBS snapshots are created from attached EBS volumes.
-        - Snapshots are referenced inside the AMI using block device mapping.
-        - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those snapshots, a device ID that the original volumes had on the EC2 instance.
+    - An AMI itself does not contain any real data volume.
+Snapshots are referenced inside the AMI using block device mapping, which is a table of data that links the snapshot IDs that were just created when making the AMI to a device ID that the original volumes had on the EC2 instance.

-4. Launch: When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping.
+4. **Launch**: When launching an instance using an AMI, these previously created snapshots are used to create new EBS volumes in the AZ the EC2 instance is being launched into and those volumes are attached to that new instance using the same device IDs that it contained in the block device mapping.

-#### 1.6.10.2.
-AMI Exam PowerUps
+#### 1.6.11.2.
+AMI Exam PowerUp

-- AMI can only be used in one region
+- AMIs can only be used in one region.
-- AMI Baking: creating an AMI from a configuration instance.
+- AMI Baking means creating an AMI from a configured instance.
 - An AMI cannot be edited.
-If you need to update an AMI, launch an instance, make changes, then make new AMI
+If you need to update its configuration, use this AMI to launch an instance, make changes, then create a new AMI.
-- Can be copied between regions
+- Can be copied between regions.
-- Remember permissions by default are your account only
+- The default permissions on an AMI is that it is accessible only in your account.
-- Billing is for the storage capacity for the EBS snapshots the AMI references.
+- Billing is for the storage capacity used by the EBS snapshots the AMI references to.

 ### 1.6.11.
 EC2 Pricing Models